KeesVanImmerzeel/mipwelcona/README.md

 * `iff` streamline file;
 * `ipf` well filter file;
-* For every layer in the groundwater model: a map with initial concentrations.
+* For every concentration layer: a map with initial concentrations;
+* The levels (relative to a reference level) between these concentration layers.

 By streamline calculation in MIPWA (backwards from well screens), an `iff` file is created.
-Here is a screenshot of the top lines in an `iff` file.
+Here is a screenshot of the top lines in an `iff` file containing the calculated *streamlines*.

 ![Capture](https://user-images.githubusercontent.com/16401251/94780598-001ad380-03c9-11eb-9558-82b8f4da889c.PNG)

-In MIPWA the `ipf` file specifies the well characteristics (location, discharge etc.).
+In MIPWA the `ipf` file specifies the *well characteristics* (location, discharge etc.).
 Here is a screenshot of the top lines in an `ipf` file.

 ![Capture2](https://user-images.githubusercontent.com/16401251/94781503-3a38a500-03ca-11eb-96ab-6d6c9ed4637f.PNG)

-The initial concentrations in the subsoil must be specified for every layer in the groundwater model in the form of a `RasterLayer`.
+The initial *concentrations* in the subsoil must be specified for every concentration layer.
+These initial concentrations (maps) have the format of a `RasterLayer`.
 In `mipwelcona` these raster layers are specified in a single object: a `RasterBrick`.
-The first `RasterLayer` in the `RasterBrick` represents the concentrations in the top aquifer, the second `RasterLayer` represents the concentrations in the aquifer below the top aquifer etc. An example of a `RasterBrick` with concentrations is supplied using the function `mw_example_concentrations()`.
+The first `RasterLayer` in the `RasterBrick` represents the concentrations in the top concentration layer, the second `RasterLayer` represents the concentrations in the concentration layer below the first concentration layer etc. An example of a `RasterBrick` with concentrations is supplied using the function `mw_example_concentrations()`.

+The concentration layers are separated at *levels* that are also with a `RasterBrick` object.
+The first `RasterLayer` in this `RasterBrick` represents the levels between the top concentration layer and the concentration layer below the top concentration layer etc. So, if (n) concentration layers are specified, the number of level `RasterLayers` to specify is equal to (n-1).
+An example of a `RasterBrick` with levels of concentration layers is supplied using the function `mw_example_conc_layer_levels()`.

 ## Example work flow